dmitrijkir/mattermost-plugin-calendar/README.md

 For more details on how to develop a plugin refer to the official [documentation](https://developers.mattermost.com/extend/plugins/).

+## Current status

+- Basic event usage
+  - ✅ create events
+  - ✅ update events
+  - ✅ remove events
+  - ✅ recurrent events
+- 🚧 Using the Mattermost Theme
+- 🚧 Event notifications for a channel or group
+- 📌 Event popup notification (through ws)
+- 📌 Show user status when trying to add user to event (free/busy)
+- 📌 Accept/decline an invitation to an event

+- ✅ - **Alpha**
+- 🚧 - **Developing**
+- 📌 - **Planned**

 ## License

 This project is licensed under the [Apache-2.0 License](LICENSE).